 2018 - 2019 SAL DETACHMENT OF FRANCE OFFICER ROSTER

-Danny Smith was elected national commander of the Sons of The American Legion on Aug.
-20, 2017, in Reno, Nv. during the 46th national convention of the Sons of The American Legion.
+Greg "Doc" Gibbs was elected national commander of the Sons of The American Legion in Minneapolis, Minn., during the 47th national convention of the Sons of The American Legion.

 Greg “Doc” Gibbs was born in Buffalo, NY, the son of a World War II combat Marine.
 Doc comes from a three-star WWII family where his father and his two uncles all served in WWII and in Korea.
 Doc’s father served in the Pacific Theater in such hot spots as Bougainville, Iwo Jima and Tinian.
 The Marine Corps ethic had been passed down to both Doc and his younger brother growing up under some strict rules.
 Doc’s younger brother, Jeff, served in the Navy during the Vietnam War.

 Doc has served the Sons for over 19 years through the Hamburg Post #527 in Western New York and received an honorary life membership from his Squadron and Post in 2015.
 Hamburg is a suburb of Buffalo, NY and boasts the largest Post in combined Legion Family membership in New York.
 He is currently a tenured university professor and has served as a public school administrator, holding a doctorate/PhD degree from the University of New York at Buffalo in administration.
 As a tenured Associate Professor, Doc has chaired the Educational Leadership department and served as program director at St. Bonaventure University for the past 13 years.

 Greg served for several years as the only university faculty member on the “Veteran Friendly Campus Committee” at St. Bonaventure University since its inception, setting policy and making recommendations to the university to create a better environment for admissions candidates from the military and newly enrolled veterans and their families.